Damien Stankiewicz

 Expertise

-Cultural Anthropology, Anthropology of Media, Digital Anthropology, Digital Methods, Artificial Intelligence, Political Anthropology, Far-right Politics, Nationalism, France, Europe
+Cultural Anthropology, Anthropology of Media, Digital Anthropology, Digital Methods, Artificial Intelligence, Human-Computer Interaction, Political Anthropology, Far-right Politics

 Biography

 Damien Stankiewicz is Associate Professor in the Department of Anthropology.
-His research examines collective, national, and political identities in Europe, principally France.
-He focuses especially on the role that media play in (re)configurations of borders and belonging as the nation-state and national identity are unmade and remade through multidirectional pressures of globalization, populism, and nativism.
+His research examines the relationship between media and identity.
+His research has focused especially on the role that media play in (re)configurations of collective and local identities as the nation-state and national belonging are unmade and remade through multidirectional pressures of neoliberalism, populism, and nativism.
 His first book, Europe Un-Imagined (U Toronto Press, 2017) examines how staff at ARTE—a self-consciously transnational television channel located on the French-German border—went about crafting media intended to cultivate a trans-border European identity.
-His current research focuses on the French far-right and the intersections between face-to-face politics and digital politics, as well as the implications of artificial intelligence (and especially chatbots like ChatGPT) for everyday people in small-town southern France alongside a nascent rural-urban AI digital divide.
+His more recent research has focused on uses and understandings of AI and digital media among partisans of the French far-right in southern France, and the complex intersections between face-to-face politics and digital politics.
+Current research examines human-AI interactions and relationships, as well as AI advocacy and regulatory political movements.
 Stankiewicz received his BA from the University of Chicago (2003), and his Certificate in Culture and Media (2006) and PhD (2011) from New York University.

 Selected Publications

-• "AI and the Anti-Politics of the French Far-Right: Ethnographic Approaches to a Floating Signifier.”
-In preparation for Social Anthropology Forum, “AI and the Shifting Terrain of Mediation" (expected 2026)
+• Manuscript in preparation: France in Fragments: Digital Politics and the Far-Right in Southern France "AI and the Anti-Politics of the French Far-Right: Ethnographic Approaches to a Floating Signifier.”
+2026.

 Courses Taught